 I frequently get emails from ESL authors—non-native English speakers who have written a book in English and are looking for an editor before they publish.
 ESL authors, this article is for you.

 I frequently receive manuscripts from ESL authors, often people with a wonderful message to share but whose English is wanting.
-Often corrections need to be made in every single sentence.
+Corrections often need to be made in every single sentence.
 It’s a tedious, time-consuming task for an editor to stop and fix every line of type, and that’s time the writer has to pay for.
 So rather than go that route, I suggest you think outside the box and find a more affordable solution.

 Here are a few tricks that have worked for some ESL authors.
 If they haven’t actually written the book, rather than write it in choppy English, they instead write it in their native language then hire a native English speaker to translate it.
 This doesn’t have to be an expensive professional translator, just someone who knows both languages and who has spoken English since birth.
 After that, the author can have their book edited and expect to pay a pretty typical editing fee.